 Unable to get a move in summer 2021, Baker was stuck twiddling his thumbs for the first half of 2021-22.
 But in January, he finally, finally – at the age of 26 – managed to get a permanent move away, signing for Stoke.

-It’s going pretty well – Baker has knocked in seven goals and got two assists in his first 14 Championship outings.
-He might never have added to that solitary Chelsea appearance, but he seems to have found a home.
+It’s going pretty well – Baker has knocked in 16 goals and notched seven assists in 69 club appearances.
+He might never have made it at Chelsea, but he seems to have found a home.

 Lewis Baker goal for Stoke today pic.twitter.com/h7IHv39jJP

 — hazzascfc (@hazzascfc) January 22, 2022

 Having made his Premier League debut at the age of 16 with West Brom, Brown was widely regarded as one of the best young prospects in English football.

 He joined Chelsea in the summer of 2013 and captained their Under-19s in the final of the 2014-15 UEFA Youth League, scoring twice in a 3-2 win.

 The midfielder was then handed his Chelsea debut by Mourinho in May 2015, coming off the bench for the final 11 minutes of a 3–0 defeat at his former club West Brom.

 Despite only making one appearance, Mourinho insisted Brown be given a winner’s medal for his contribution to Chelsea’s 2014-15 Premier League success.